haowang666/haowang666.github.io/_posts/2017-04-19-Poisson-Coefficient-Interpretation.md

 ---

-Interpret GLM coefficients can be tricky, especially if you want to do that in a similar like OLS.
+Interpret GLM coefficients can be tricky, especially if you want to do that in a similar way like OLS.
 I personally prefer calculating the expected outcomes and plot the results, but if you're really into that **odds ratio** stuffs.
 Here's someway to do that.

 In poisson regression, the regression coefficients are  interpreted as the difference between the log of expected counts, where formally, this can be written as